William B. Hartsfield: Mayor of Atlanta

 William B. Hartsfield was first elected Mayor of Atlanta in January 1937.
 Upon taking office, the city was $3 million in debt, due to the Great Depression.
 Hartsfield quickly turned around the city's finances, but lost re-election in 1940.
-The man who defeated Hartsfield, Roy LeCraw, served just one year as mayor, before being drafted into the United States Army.
-Hartsfield won election in 1941, and remained in office until 1961.
+The man who defeated Hartsfield, Roy LeCraw, served just one year as mayor, before being called up as a reservist in the United States Army Air Force.
+Hartsfield won election in 1942, and remained in office until 1961.

 Biographer Harold Martin described Hartsfield as "a man fanatically addicted to the media."
 By the mid-1950s, he owned eight radios, three television sets, a combination radio-phonograph, a high-fidelity record player, a wire recorder, and a tape recorder.
 "This way," Hartsfield told an interviewer, "I can keep up all the time with what's going on in Atlanta and all the world.
 I tell people I'm an electronic mayor.
 Actually, I'm just a gadget bug."

-In an obituary for him, the New York Times credited Hartsfield with developing Atlanta into a national aviation center.
+In an obituary for him, The New York Times credited Hartsfield with developing Atlanta into a national aviation center.
 He was lauded by the Upper Chattahoochee Development Association in 1957 for his work in promoting the Buford Dam.
 The dam helped create a source of water, Lake Lanier for the Atlanta metropolitan area.

 Hartsfield received an honorary degree in Doctor of Laws from Oglethorpe University in 1961.

+Hartsfield served as president of the National League of Cities in 1953.

 Race

-The New York Times called Hartsfield a "racial moderate," highlighting his slogan "Atlanta is a city too busy to hate," which he often repeated during the civil rights struggles of the 1950s.
+The New York Times called Hartsfield a "racial moderate," highlighting his slogan "Atlanta is a city too busy to hate", which he often repeated during the civil rights struggles of the 1950s.
 In 1957, he won election to his last term as mayor by defeating the staunch segregationist and future Governor Lester Maddox.

 Before Christmas 1955, Hartsfield ordered Atlanta's city golf courses be opened to Black golfers.

-Throughout much of the 1940s, Hartsfield pushed for Atlanta to annex a number of predominantly white suburbs, fearing that Atlanta's "Negro population is growing by leaps and bounds," resulting in the loss of "white territory inside Atlanta," and hoped that the inclusion of these suburbs would prevent the city's black population from becoming a "potent political force in Atlanta."
+Throughout much of the 1940s, Hartsfield pushed for Atlanta to annex a number of predominantly White suburbs, fearing that Atlanta's "Negro population is growing by leaps and bounds," resulting in the loss of "White territory inside Atlanta," and hoped that the inclusion of these suburbs would prevent the city's Black population from becoming a "potent political force in Atlanta."
 While residents of these suburbs rejected annexation in a 1947 referendum, legislation was passed which annexed these communities in 1952, tripling Atlanta's area, and adding 100,000 new residents to the city.